Excel TRANSPOSE Function (Table of Contents)

 TRANSPOSE in Excel

 Suppose you receive a spreadsheet with lots of data for working.
 Before getting started, you realize that you have to rearrange the data for the desired output.
 This means you have to display the results by changing the rows into columns or vice-versa.
 There are two ways of doing this:

 - Transpose Function

-Now we will see, when we have Copy and Paste feature of excel, then what is the use of Transpose function?
+Now we will see that when we have Copied and Paste feature of excel, what is the use of the Transpose function?